 Cons

-L'Eixample is one of the most popular places to live for its stunning architecture.
 If you're attending one of Barcelona's elite business schools (EADA, EAE, or TBS Education), most of them are clustered right in this neighborhood.

 As you might expect, this is one of the pricier neighborhoods.
+Rooms in Eixample are at €700, studios around €1,390, and apartments around €1,500.
 That said, it's also highly livable.
-You can find the recently renovated Mercat del Ninot for fresh produce and casual dining in this neighborhood.
-In terms of inclusivity, The Esquerra, left side of the neighborhood, is home to the Gayxample, a world-renowned LGBTQ-friendly zone.
-On top of that, almost every metro line crosses the neighborhood, including L1, L2, L3, L4, and L5.
+The Esquerra (left) side of the neighborhood is home to the Gayxample, a world-renowned LGBTQ-friendly district.
+And almost every metro line crosses the neighborhood.

 Things to know before choosing this neighborhood: